 Abstract

-Hypoxia exacerbates thromboembolism and sterile inflammation through NLRP3 inflammasome, which is directly activated by HIF-1α that plays a pivotal role in potentiating deep vein thrombosis (DVT).
-One of the clinical manifestations of thromboinflammation is DVT, characterized by formation and propagation of clot in the lower extremity of the body.
+Hypoxia exacerbates thromboembolism and sterile inflammation through the NLRP3 inflammasome, which is directly activated by HIF-1α, a factor that plays a pivotal role in potentiating deep vein thrombosis.
+One of the clinical manifestations of thromboinflammation is deep vein thrombosis, characterized by formation and propagation of a clot in the lower extremity of the body.
 The underlying inflammatory milieu promotes immune cell recruitment and platelet hyperactivation, further promoting a prothrombotic state.
 However, the intricate relationship between hypoxia, thromboembolism, and sterile inflammation is not fully understood.
-To address this knowledge gap, we integrated in vitro cell lines, ex vivo human primary blood mononuclear cells (hPBMCs), in vivo animal models, and human patient-based studies to uncover the role of cellular interactions in driving hypoxia-induced thrombosis.
-We identified the early mechanistic insights and subsequently tested the translational potential in human samples who developed DVT at high altitudes (altitude >11,000 feet).
-Our investigation revealed that hypoxia increased monocyte adhesion to endothelial surface, mediated through CD11a/CD18 (β2 integrin) and F11R (Junctional adhesion molecule-1; JAM-1).
-We identified the significance of the HIF-1α- NLRP3-Egr1-TF/FVII axis in inflammation-induced coagulation under sterile conditions operating through NLRP3 elevating Egr-1, which subsequently augments tissue factor.
-This axis increases platelet hyperactivation and platelets’ association amplifying thromboinflammation.
-Human patients who developed high altitude thrombosis revealed enhanced HIF-1α, NLRP3, Egr1, and TF/FVII levels, confirming clinical relevance.
-Finally, abrogating these molecules either with pharmacological inhibitors or siRNAs have demonstrated a potential to reverse these pathophysiological processes.
-These finding identify the HIF-1α-NLRP3-Egr1-TF/FVII axis as a potential therapeutic target for mitigating hypoxia induced thromboinflammation.
+To address this knowledge gap, we integrated in vitro cell lines, ex vivo human peripheral blood mononuclear cells, in vivo animal models, and human patient-based studies to uncover the role of cellular interactions in driving hypoxia-induced thrombosis.
+We gained early mechanistic insights and subsequently tested the translational potential in humans who developed deep vein thrombosis at high altitudes (>11,000 feet).
+Our investigation revealed that hypoxia increased monocyte adhesion to endothelial surfaces, an effect mediated through CD11a/CD18 (β2 integrin) and F11R (junctional adhesion molecule-1; JAM-1).
+We determined the significance of the HIF-1α-NLRP3-Egr1-TF/ FVII axis in inflammation-induced coagulation under sterile conditions operating through NLRP3 elevating Egr-1, which subsequently augments tissue factor.
+This axis increases platelet hyperactivation and platelet association amplifying thromboinflammation.
+Human patients who developed high altitude thrombosis showed enhanced HIF-1α, NLRP3, Egr1, and TF/ FVII levels, confirming the clinical relevance of these factors.
+Finally, abrogating these molecules with either pharmacological inhibitors or siRNA demonstrated a potential to reverse these pathophysiological processes.
+These findings identify the HIF-1α-NLRP3-Egr1-TF/FVII axis as a potential therapeutic target for mitigating hypoxia-induced thromboinflammation.

 Figures & Tables